hipe/tmx/arc/doc/issues/024-pluralton-persistence-in-git-config/doc.md

-this is in its way an exercise in "aesthetic" refinement; that is, we could just say "forget this" and flip the table and just say "take the first (or last (or middle)) cluster and put all of the C into this cluster and delete all the other clusters", but if we do, then
+this is in its way an exercise in "aesthetic" refinement; that is, we could just say "forget this" and flip the table and just say "take the first (or last (or middle)) cluster and put all of the items from list C into this cluster and delete all the other clusters", but if we do, then

-  - for one thing, we lose comments in L if we just blindly replace them with the C without looking for matches
+  - for one thing, we lose comments in list L if we just blindly replace them with the items in list C without looking for matches

   - for another thing, if we were to do this then the document would give the appearance of way more change happening than it is.

-  - for a third thing, if the user had some reason for arranging the "clusterization" (L) as it was, then we would like to retain that arrangement as much as we can while still accomodating the edit.
+  - for a third thing, if the user had some reason for arranging the "clusterization" (list L) as it was, then we would like to retain that arrangement as much as we can while still accomodating the edit.

 so now that we have the justification for the following out of the way: